zuixjs/cdnjs/CONTRIBUTING.md

 &hellip;where your-github-username is, unsurprisingly, your GitHub username.

 ### 5.2 Make changes to your fork

+Change are made to your fork of cdnjs.
+These changes contribute to a pull request, which may be merged after examination by the cdnjs maintainers.

+Changes to your fork can be made at GitHub using your browser, or on your computer using a `git` command line or graphical user interface.

+If you intend to make a _single, simple contribution_ to cdnjs you will likely find the browser experience more straightforward.

+If you intend to make _numerous contributions_ to cdnjs, you may find a local clone of your forked repository a better route.

+#### 5.2.1 Make changes using your browser

+Coming soon - please refer to `README.md`.

+#### 5.2.2 Make changes on a local repo clone

 Coming soon - please refer to `README.md`.